Housing for Returning Students - 2025-2026 Housing Selection Process

 Housing Option Area

-Umoja (Leadership) Monroe Second Floor (partial)
+Umoja LLC - combined upper level and first year Monroe Second Floor (partial)

-Digital Arts & Gaming Onondaga South
+Digital Arts & Gaming - combined upper level and first year Onondaga South Second Floor (partial)

-Arts & Wellness Onondaga South
+Arts & Wellness - combined upper level and first year Onondaga South Fourth Floor (partial)

-Substance-Free Suffolk First Floor
+Substance-Free - combined upper level and first year Suffolk First Floor

-Business & Society Suffolk Second Floor
+Business & Society - combined upper level and first year Suffolk Second Floor

 International Student Housing (open to all international students) Wyoming First Floor